Tips for Reporting an Accident to Police

 Review Your Police Report

-During the investigation, the officer probably won’t give an opinion on fault.
-You will need to get a copy of your car accident report.
-It’s normally available within 10 days.
-Although the police report is not admissible in court, it’s frequently used by insurance companies in deciding liability.
+Because it's considered hearsay (unless exceptions are met), the police report is not admissible in court.
+However, it's frequently used by insurance companies in deciding liability.
 You should carefully review the report and if you discover mistakes, you can request the report be revised.

 Have Questions About Reporting an Accident to the Police?
 Ask a Lawyer

 Even a minor traffic collision can turn into an insurance nightmare.
 Perhaps the other party changed their story after the accident or their insurance company is disputing the claims.
 Contact an experienced car accident attorney near you to have someone on your side to ensure that your rights are protected throughout the settlement process.

 You Don’t Have To Solve This on Your Own – Get a Lawyer’s Help

 Meeting with a lawyer can help you understand your options and how to best protect your rights.
 Visit our attorney directory to find a lawyer near you who can help.

 Contact a qualified auto accident attorney to make sure your rights are protected.